eclipse-archived/ceylon-lang.org/documentation/1.1/reference/interoperability/java-from-ceylon.md

 This page covers how you can use Java classes from Ceylon.

-**Important Note: Everything documented here is subject to change before 1.0.**

 ### Dealing with Ceylon constraints

 #### Accessing Java types with an initial lowercase letter